02 Apr Pudendal Neuralgia and Yoga – Vanessa’s story

 Vanessa attended Yoga for Pain (now available as a self-led course you can do at home) and learned to manage her pain, reduce visits to the physio, and do things she never dreamed possible.

 Like many with pain conditions that become chronic, Vanessa was also diagnosed with fibromyalgia.
-Fibromyaliga is widespread generalised pain accompanied by symptoms such as fatigue.
-Pain affected Vanessa’s sleep, limited how much she could use her body and reduced her capacity to enjoy time with her family.
+Fibromyalgia is widespread generalised pain accompanied by symptoms such as fatigue.
+Pain affected Vanessa’s sleep, limited how much she could use her body, and reduced her capacity to enjoy time with her family.